ArlenePerez/hackpack-ios/README.md

 # Congratulations!

 You’ve finished the iOS Hackpack tutorial.
 Hopefully, you learned a little about making iPhone apps, HTTP requests, and Swift.
-If not, let Veeral (organizer-veeral) or Josh (organizer-josh) know in the Slack channel and we'd be down to help!

 If you want to work on the app a little more, here are some ideas on how to extend it: